cdrummey216/whoami/whoami.md

 Lastly, 'Framing' is described as an approach aimed at deciphering and integrating the truth that is available in the present moment (i.e. Who am I?
 What am I?
 How did I get here?
 What am I doing?).

 The contents of this document ideally will flow from a (1) description of some of my life events, which prompt the question 'Who am I?' and 'What next?'
 (2) to a philosophical/metaphysical foundation for Self and then (3) to a thought framework and method to reach the ideal, whatever that may be.
 The goal of this endeavor is to relate truth as I have come to understand it about the Self, identity, and its place in reality.
-Each of us observes and perceives truth in reality and, therefore, it is critically important that the self also has a method to define and understand truth.
-The 'identity equations' give form to truth about the self.
+Each of us observes and perceives truth in reality and, therefore, it is critically important that the Self also has a method to define and understand truth.
+The 'identity equations' give form to truth about the Self.

 <a href="https://dotnetfiddle.net/z4hFnr">Emanation Model (Self as infinite iterations of pattern in binary numbers (10001010111))</a>